-Logical Interface Description Data Input Local Port: Data Output Connects to the private network via the transceiver, sending and receiving plaintext user data.
-Network Port: Connects to the public network via the transceiver, sending and receiving ciphertext and plaintext user data to and from a far end module.
+Logical Interface Description Data Input Local Port: Data Output Connects to the private network via the RJ45 Ethernet connector, sending and receiving plaintext user data.
+Network Port: Connects to the public network via the RJ45 Ethernet connector, sending and receiving ciphertext and plaintext user data to and from a far end module.
 Sends authentication data and RSA key exchange components to a far end module.
 Receives authentication data, RSA key exchange components from a far end module.
-The module can be set to bypass, to send and receive plaintext for selected connections.
-Control Input Control Input is provided by the front panel keypad, the serial port, the Ethernet Port (out-of-band control), and the Local and Network ports (in-band control) as follows: The front panel keypad is used for initialization prior to authentication and operation in the approved mode.
-An operator uses the keypad to set the IP address for remote administration by SMC, set the system clock and load the certificate (in conjunction with the SMC).
-The front panel DB9 RS-232 serial console port may be used for initialization prior to authentication and operation in the approved mode as an alternative to using the keypad.
+The module can be set to bypass, to send and receive plaintext for the selected connection.
+Control Input Control Input is provided by the serial port, the LAN / Management Port (out-of-band control), and the Local and Network ports (in-band control) as follows: The DB9 RS-232 serial console port may be used for initialization prior to authentication and operation in the approved mode.
 This port receives control input (protected via a username and password) from a locally connected terminal.
-The front panel RJ45 Ethernet port receives out-of-band control input from the SMC application.
-Local and Network ports may receive in-band control input, protected via SNMPv3 security mechanisms, from the SMC application.
-Status Output Status output is provided by the LCD display, front and rear panel LEDs, the Front Panel DB9 RS-232 port, the Ethernet Port (out-of-band status), and the Local and Network ports (in-band status) as follows: The LCD indicates the state of RSA keys and certificates and displays command data being entered using the front panel keypad.
-Front and rear panel LEDs indicate error states, state of the local and network interfaces, alarm, temperature, and battery state.
-The front panel DB9 RS-232 serial console port may be used for initialization prior to authentication and operation in the approved mode as an alternative to using the keypad.
-It is also used for monitoring some operations.
+The LAN / Management Ethernet port receives out-of-band control input from the SMC application.
+The Local and Network ports may receive in-band control input, protected via the SNMPv3 security mechanisms, from the SMC application.
+Status output Status output is provided by the front and rear panel LEDs, the DB9 RS-232 port, the LAN / Management Port (out-of-band status), and the Local and Network ports (in-band status) as follows: Front and rear panel LEDs indicate error states, state of the local and network interfaces, alarm, temperature, and battery state.
+The DB9 RS-232 serial console port may be used for monitoring some operations.
 This port sends status output (protected via a username and password) to a locally connected terminal.
-The front panel RJ45 Ethernet port sends out-of-band status output information to an SMC application.
-Local and Network ports may send in-band status output information, protected via SNMPv3 security mechanisms, to the SMC application.
+The LAN / Management Ethernet port sends out-of-band status output information to an SMC application.
+The Local and Network ports may send in-band status output information, protected via the SNMPv3 security mechanisms, to the SMC application.